rombdn/rombdn.github.io/source/_posts/2013-05-21-backbone-memory-leaks-with-chrome-heap-profiler.md

 Intro
 ---------

-In this article I will show how to use the the Heap Profiler in Chrome to troubleshoot memory leaks in Backbone applications.

 The Heap Profiler in Chrome is a powerful tool to analyze memory usage in web applications.
 Here are some useful links :

 - [Memory Analysis 101](https://developers.google.com/chrome-developer-tools/docs/memory-analysis-101)